dullroar/ten-steps-to-linux-survival/Step02.md

 of `/boot`, on this system we could hard link away to our heart's content.

-**Note:** - It is (barely) beyond the scope of this book to cover the [`mount`](http://linux.die.net/man/8/mount)\drsys{mount}{mount file system} command.
+**Note:** - It is (barely) beyond the scope of this book to cover the [`mount`](http://linux.die.net/man/8/mount) command.
 I wanted to, really bad, but with all the different file systems and device types and all the options for both it can get so complex so fast that I decided not to.
 Maybe if you ask, real nice...
+\drsys{mount}{mount file system}

 ### I'm Seeing Double{.unnumbered}

-So, both hard\index{files and directories!hard links} and soft links\index{files and directories!soft links} can have some interesting side effects if you think about them.
+So, both hard and soft links can have some interesting side effects if you think about them.
 For one, if you are backing things up, then you may get duplicates in your backup set.
 In fact, with hard links you will, by definition, unless the backup software is very smart and doing things like de-duplication.
+\index{files and directories!hard links}
+\index{files and directories!soft links}

 But even with soft links if everything just blindly followed them you could also get duplicates where you didn't want them, or even circular references.
 Also, the pointers in the soft link files are not evaluated until a command references them.
-Note that the following is perfectly legal with soft links, but may not give the results you expect - think about the current working directory shown by `pwd`\drfnd{pwd}{print working directory} in the following, and the effects of the ***relative paths*** as the sample progresses:
+Note that the following is perfectly legal with soft links, but may not give the results you expect - think about the current working directory shown by `pwd` in the following, and the effects of the ***relative paths*** as the sample
+progresses:
+\drfnd{pwd}{print working directory}

 \drcap{Soft links and relative paths}
 ```bash